ssbc/ssb-secure-partial-replication-impl-spec/README.md

 ## Components

-### Trustnet

-The general [trustnet] algorithm for liquid democrazy style trust delegation

-### Claims writer
+### Index writer

-A component responsible for writing claims to the meta feed.
-By default it should just write claims for its own main feed when configured.
+A component responsible for writing and updating the index feeds.

-### Claims auditor

-A component responsible for validating claims.
-Uses trustnet and by default should create audits for claims with less than 3 existing audits within hops 2.
-One interesting problem will be to make sure that no peers in the network will end up with a too large portion of the audits.

 ### Subset replication